Kotlin/KEEP/proposals/collection-literals.md

 [Alternative collection builder](#todo) conventions were rejected.

 Once proper `operator fun of` is declared, the collection literal can be used at the use-site.
+1. When the collection literal is used in the arguments position, similarly to lambdas and callable references, collection literal affects the overload resolution of the "outer call".
+    See the section dedicated to [overload resolution](#overload-resolution-motivation).
-1. When the collection literal is used in the _position with expected type_, it's proposed to literally desugar collection literal `[expr1, expr2, expr3]` to `_.of(expr1, expr2, expr3)`.
+2. When the collection literal is used in the position with definite expected type, the collection literal is literally desugared to `Type.of(expr1, expr2, expr3)`, where `Type` is the definite expected type.
-2. In all other cases, it's proposed to desugar collection literal to `List.of(expr1, expr2, expr3)`.
+3. In all other cases, it's proposed to desugar collection literal to `List.of(expr1, expr2, expr3)`.

-The fact that collection literals are just merely a syntactic sugar for another Kotlin feature is a good thing, because it makes the language more transparent for users.
-It makes the language easier to learn since the number of concepts reduces.
-Kotlin already has features that are merely a syntactic sugar for other more basic building blocks.
-Like `x++` is desugared to `x = x.inc()`, it's not a new thing.

 The basic example:
 ```kotlin